SzymonNastaly/UnposedSplat/README_UNPOSEDSPLAT.md

 git checkout vggt-backbone
 ```

-Full integration of this backbone into main is still in progress.
+Full integration of this backbone into main is still in progress (Check out the [UnposedSplat GitHub repository](https://github.com/SzymonNastaly/UnposedSplat?tab=readme-ov-file#))